 What are the parking options for a visitor with limited mobility or mobility issues?

-Other than general parking, there are three options for parking spots, all of which can be reserved through the Lab’s Visitor Pass System.
+Other than general parking, there are two options for parking spots, all of which can be reserved through the Lab’s Visitor Pass System.

 - Reserved – Many parking lots have reservable spots.
 The request is made through the Visitor Pass system and then coordinated with Security Operations and Facilities to put up the reserved signs.
 Be sure to request reserved spots well in advance to assure availability.